saikumaryadav0008/MACHINE-LEARNING-MODEL/README.md

 This project is licensed under the [MIT License](LICENSE).

 ## Acknowledgments
-- Datasets sourced from [various vehicles and at various atmospheric conditions].
+- Datasets sourced from various vehicles and at various atmospheric conditions.
 - Libraries and frameworks used in this project.